LukeVidalis/CS5012-Practical-1/README.md

-# CS5012-Practiacal-1
+# POS Tagging using Hidden Markov Models
-This program implements POS Tagging using Hidden Markov Models.
-The two algorithms implemented are the Viterbi algorithm and the Beam Algorithm
+This program implements POS Tagging using Hidden Markov Models and was created in the context of the `CS5012` module.
+The two algorithms implemented are the Viterbi algorithm and the Beam Search Algorithm.
+More information about the implementation of this project can be found in the [report](Report.md).

 ## Usage
 Command Line Arguments: python hmm.py <alg_ID> <training_size> <testing_size> <beam_width>(optional)

-alg_ID: 1 for Viterbi algorithm, 2 for Beam algorithm.
+alg_ID: 1 for Viterbi algorithm, 2 for Beam Search algorithm.

 training_size: Number of sentances to be considered for training the algorithm.